invicnaper/PPcalculator/README.md

 ============

 * Available for both linux and windows ( .pro file is included)
-* Support the Polognaise inversed
+* Support the Polonaise inversed
 * Support all math library
 * Suuport function implemntation
 * Advanced and default type